-I bugged and badgered my father to visit the factory where my grandmother’s husband worked.
-My grandfather Gibson died years before I was born, having collapsed from a heart attack at age 46.
-A few years later, my grandmother married her second husband, Howard Harrison.
-Howard was nice man.
-Thin as a rail, though a heavy beer drinker.
+I hounded my father to visit the factory where my grandmother’s husband worked.
+Years after my grandfather had died, my grandmother married Howard Harrison.
+He was nice man.
+Heavy smoker.
+Heavier beer drinker.
+Thin as a rail.
 He worked in a glass factory in Jersey City, New Jersey.

 Poor Howard.
 Making a living in a living hell.
 I don’t remember him ever retiring.
 Only dying… after being told to stop drinking beer.
 Poor Howard.
 I wished a better workplace for that nice man.

-God also wishes better for His chosen people.
-However, they turn their backs on Him.
+God also wishes better for His people, even when they turn their backs on Him.
 He calls them to turn around and come home to Him.
 Jeremiah 11–‘…that I commanded your fathers when I brought them out of the land of Egypt, from the iron furnace…’ (v.4).
-Slavery is an iron furnace.
-Shackles in a blistering desert.

-But deliverance comes by God’s own hand.
+Deliverance comes by God’s hand.
 From His loving heart.
-In Jesus, we are freed from the ‘iron furnace’.
+In Jesus, we’re freed from the ‘iron furnace’.
 From hell itself.
 Yes, hellish whispers can be heard in this life, but the ultimate fiery blast will never consume us.
 Not because of how good we are.
-No. Get that straight.
+Get that straight.
 Only because of what God’s Son did for us on the cross.
 Jesus’ blood alone delivers from the terrors of hell.
 His blood alone.
 Got it?